mcdonc/breakonthru/README.txt

      ./configure; make dep; make

-     copy the pjsua.conf file from the breakonthru/configs directory into /home/pi/lockit/pjsua.conf and change as necessary.
+     copy the pjsua.conf_template file from the breakonthru/configs directory into /home/pi/lockit/pjsua.conf and change as necessary.

 Configure audio: